ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 1. Open the **Value details** menu and select **VPC region**.
 1. Click **Save** > **Next**.

-## Add security and compliance controls
-{: #vsimage-onboard-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Add your license agreements
 {: #vsimage-onboard-eula}
 {: step}